HARRY CLARK(E) 1881–1963

 Children: Doris Mary born 1.12.1907, Phyllis Lilian born 15.12.1909, Richard born 21.1.1912, Ivy Augustine born 15.7.1914 and Joan born 1921.

 Died 1963.
 Buried in Radcliffe Cemetery, grave reference D122

 Radcliffe on Trent school register

 Admitted to Radcliffe school, May 12th 1884.
 Father William Robert Clarke, address The Green.

 Age 19 living with father Robert, a bricklayer, mother Mary, sisters Ann Mary age 22, Maria age 14 and brothers Morris age 18, Robert age 16 and Arthur age 10 on Albert Street, Radcliffe on Trent.
-He is employed as a bricklayer’s labourer.
+He was employed as a bricklayer’s labourer.

-Military Unit: Labour Corps
+Military Unit:348 Home Service Works Company, Labour Corps

 Theatre of War: he served in the U.K. and did not enter a theatre of war